bredelings/BAli-Phy/TODO/Unicode.md

 ### Implementation Order

-1. Add `util/utf8.{H,cc}` and wire it into `src/util/meson.build`.
+1. Done: `util/utf8.{H,cc}` is wired into `src/util/meson.build` with scalar
-   Start with scalar validation, scalar encode/decode, code-point counting, and code-point offset to byte offset conversion.
-Use `std::string_view` for input and byte offsets for slicing.
+   validation, scalar encode/decode, code-point counting, and code-point offset to byte offset conversion.
-2. Replace existing scalar validation or byte-guard code with `util/utf8` where this is straightforward.
-Keep the current desugar-time byte guard for now, but mark it as a temporary boundary with `FIXME-UNICODE`.
+2. Done for the initial scalar-validation sites: Haskell literal printing and lexer numeric escapes use `util/utf8`, and the current desugar-time byte guard is marked as a temporary boundary with `FIXME-UNICODE`.
 3. Widen `Core::Constant` character storage from `char` to `char32_t`.
    Construct character constants explicitly as `char32_t` so the variant is not confused with `int`.